jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 There are different locations where you can store files for the long term.
 The correct location to store files depends on several factors, including their size, how private they are, whether other users should be able to read or write them, and whether they should remain for your group after you have gone to another organization.

+Traditional Unix file and group permissions can be used to share access to files and directories.
+However, there can be times when more fine-grained control of shared access is needed.
+To accomplish this, Access Control Lists (ACLs) can be used.
+They add to the normal permissions.

+!!!
+Tip
+    Before defining ACLs, you should first read this document for necessary background concepts and skills.
+Our document about ACLs is [here](..//files/sharing-files.md).

 ## UNIX Ownership & Permissions

 You {==must==} understand the basics of file ownership and permissions to successfully share files.

+The Wikipedia has a fairly good description of normal [UNIX file and group permissions](https://en.wikipedia.org/wiki/File-system_permissions#POSIX_permissions), including the symbolic and numeric notation schemes.

-Here are some tutorials to read:
+Here are some other tutorials you can read:

 - https://docs.nersc.gov/filesystems/unix-file-permissions/
 - https://www.tutorialspoint.com/unix/unix-file-permission.htm